The poignant story of a girl coping with Asperger’s syndrome as she navigates the foreign territory of friendship…

-Kiara has a difficult time making — and keeping — friends.
+Eighth grader Kiara has a difficult time making — and keeping — friends.
 She has Asperger’s syndrome, so relating to other people doesn’t come naturally.
 Most of the time, she relies on Mr. Internet — her go-to when the world doesn’t make sense, which is often — and her imagination, where she daydreams that she’s Rogue, one of the mutant superheroes of the X-Men.
 In the comics, Rogue hurts anyone she touches, but eventually learns to control her special power.
-Kiara hasn’t discovered her own special power yet, but when Chad moves in across the street, she hopes that, for once, she’ll be able to make friendship stick.
-She’s even willing to keep Chad’s horrible secret, if that’s what it takes.
-But being a true friend is complicated, and it might be just the thing that leads her to her special power.
+Kiara hasn’t discovered her own special power yet, but when 12-year-old Chad and his sweet younger brother move in across the street, she hopes that, for once, she’ll be able to make friendship stick.
+She’s even willing to keep Chad’s secrets and help him do something she knows is wrong, if that’s what it takes.
+Being a true friend is complicated, but it might be just the thing that leads her to her special power.

 A Junior Library Guild selection